 Do not refresh these pages or you'll have to answer all questions again.

 Note: Videos and exercises in our courses are for information only and not required to view.
 Final exam questions will not be derived from the videos.
 OSHAcademy is not responsible for video content.

 The success of your company's SMS depends on the willingness of top management to demonstrate a long term serious commitment to protect every employee from injury and illness on the job.

 But how do you get it top management commitment if you don't already have it?
 Real commitment doesn't just appear out of thin air.
 Real commitment values safety.

 Management commitment to safety will occur to the extent each manager clearly understands the positive benefits derived from their effort.
 Understanding the benefits will create a strong desire to do what it takes to improve the company's safety culture.

-Managers who understand the positive benefits will more likely invest serious time and money into effective safety management by developing safety policies, programs, plans and procedures.
-They will also display leadership through effective accountability and recognition of behaviors and results.
+Managers who understand the positive benefits will more likely invest serious time and money into developing effective safety policies, programs, plans, processes, procedures, and practices.
+They will also display tough-caring leadership that includes accountability and recognition of performance.

 Management involvement and commitment can be shown by: